rppicomidi/midi2usbhub/README.md

 JSON format.

 # Project Status
+### 17-Aug-2023
+- Updated the project to use the master branch of TinyUSB and `lib/usb_midi_host` as an application USB Host driver.
+- Removed references to patching the TinyUSB library; it is no longer required.
 ### 16-Dec-2022
 - Separated the CLI from the Midi2usbhub class and from the Preset_manager class.
 - Preset_manager class is no longer a singleton but instead a member of Midi2usbhub class